 It comes as no surprise that Washington also enjoys a good stogie now and then.
 A good smoke always fits the bill when taking a break from shooting.
 But, a smaller cigar better suits the full schedule of the working father.
-He even mentioned that he is not the kind of man to ‘wave around a Churchill’, especially because of the required time commitment.
-With a net worth of over $200 million, he might be onto something.
+He even mentioned that he is not the kind of man to ‘wave around a Churchill,’ primarily because of the required time commitment.
+But, with a net worth of over $200 million, he might be onto something.

-Washington has also portrayed many characters on the silver screen that share his appreciation for a good cigar.
+Washington has also portrayed many characters on the silver screen that shares his appreciation for a good cigar.

-In the 2007 crime thriller, “American Gangster,” Washington worked under the direction of Ridley Scott to portray the famous 1960’s drug trafficker, Frank Lucas.
+In the 2007 crime thriller, “American Gangster,” Washington worked under the direction of Ridley Scott to portray the famous 1960s drug trafficker Frank Lucas.
 The real Frank Lucas was working as an advisor on set.
-So, he was able to teach Denzel a thing or two about how he did things, right down to the way he held his cigar.
+So, he could teach Denzel a thing or two about how he did something, right down to how he held his cigar.